What is Plantar Fasciitis?

-A great option to start with to help for plantar fasciitis relief is our Adrenaline GTS model.
+A great option to start with to help with plantar fasciitis relief is our Adrenaline GTS model.
 The Adrenaline GTS offers a 12mm drop from heel to toe which helps to put your weight more in the forefoot and away from the plantar in your heel.
-The Adrenaline GTS has great cushion underfoot and support to keep your pronation controlled as you walk/run.
+The Adrenaline GTS has great cushion underfoot and supports to keep your pronation controlled as you walk/run.
 If you feel that you do not have enough cushion or perhaps too much flex in the Adrenaline GTS then you will want to explore our Addiction model.
 The Addiction is a highly supportive option, it will offer the same 12mm drop benefit of the Adrenaline GTS and pronation support but with some added stability.
 The Addiction features a rollbar through the midsole that helps to minimize excessive flex to the shoe and foot as you walk/run which in turn can help to cut back on stress to your plantars.

-A great option to start with to help for plantar fasciitis relief is our Ghost model.
+A great option to start with to help with plantar fasciitis relief is our Ghost model.
 The Ghost offers a 12mm drop from heel to toe which helps to put your weight more in the forefoot and away from the plantar in your heel.
 The Ghost offers a slightly wider toe-box by design to help get you a little more wiggle room in the fit and has great cushioning to help make for soft and smooth travels.
 In case you feel the Ghost is too flexible and you are getting a lot of agitation still in your plantar then I would suggest trying our Dyad model.
 The Dyad will offer the same 12mm drop benefit of the Ghost and work to keep your gait neutral but with some added stability.
 The Dyad helps to minimize excessive flex to the shoe and foot as you walk/run which in turn can help to cut back on stress to your plantars.